evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 <br>

 This tutorial shows how to program a simulation of the Earth orbiting the Sun with HTML/JavaScript.
 I went through the basics of creating an HTML simulation in the [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/), please refer to it in order to get started.
 This tutorial will not be as detailed as the previous one.
-Here I will only introduce the physics behind the orbital simulation and how the equations of motion are translated into the moving pictures on screen.
+Here I will only introduce the physics and math behind the orbital simulation.

 This work is based largely on the concepts from the book by Leonard Susskind and George Hrabovsky *The theoretical minimum: What you need to know to start doing physics*.
 It an an excellent book that introduces classical mechanics and explains how to write the equations of motion of a system using the Lagrangian and Hamiltonian methods.
 There are also Susskind's [YouTube video lectures](https://youtu.be/ApUFtLCrU90) that cover the same material.
-Please refer to these resources if you want more information on the physics that I will be using here.
+Please refer to these resources if you want more information on the physics used here.

 ## The coordinate system

-Since the Earth is doing circular motions around the Sun it makes sense to use polar coordinates shown on Figure 1.
+Since the Earth is rotating around the Sun it makes sense to use polar coordinate system shown on Figure 1.
 The coordinates will be: the angle 𝜃 and the distance *r* between the centers of the Sun and the Earth.

 <div class='isTextCentered'>
   <img class='isMax300PxWide' src='/image/blog/2016-08-31-earth-orbit-simulation/0010_coordinate_system.png' alt='Coordinate system and variables'>
   <p>Figure 1: The coordinate system and variables.</p>
 </div>

+The origin of this coordinate system is located at the center of the Sun.
+This is a simplification, since both the Earth and the Sun rotate around the joint center of mass.
+However, for the purpose of our simulation we assume that the Sun does not move.

 ## The kinetic and potential energy